kavigupta/neurosym-lib/docs/source/index.rst

 The ``neurosym`` library is a Python package for neurosymbolic program synthesis.
-We aim to provide a set of tools for DSL design, program search, and program abstraction in a self-contained package, allowing researchers to reuse DSLs, datasets, and algorithmic components across different research projects.
+We aim to provide a set of tools for DSL design, program search, and program abstraction in a self-contained package, allowing researchers to reuse DSLs, datasets, and algorithmic components across different projects.

 Some examples of what you can do with ``neurosym``: